felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ### Service Types

 Service types such as delivery by Deliveroo, restaurant delivery or takeaway might require the corresponding ref code entry.
-Refer to your connected EPOS documentation on the HubRise website to verify.
+Refer to your EPOS documentation on the HubRise website to verify.

 Additionally, from this section you can choose to mark Deliveroo orders as delivery orders or collection orders.
 This is useful if you have specific business requirements for financial reporting.

 ### Discounts

 This section allows you to specify the discount ref code applied to your products, in case you have one active on your Deliveroo page.
-Refer to your connected EPOS documentation on the HubRise website to see how to obtain the corresponding ref code.
+Refer to your EPOS documentation on the HubRise website to see how to obtain the corresponding ref code.

 Available discounts on Deliveroo appear in the **All offers** page in your Deliveroo back office.